scaleway/scaleway-cli/docs/migration_guide_v2.md

 ### `scw search`

-`scw search` searches through the marketplace to find an image that match a given name.
+`scw search` searches through the marketplace to find an image that matches a given name.
 Let's suppose that you are looking for ubuntu image, in v1 you would do this:

 ```shell